Rohitdwivedi16111998/Machine-Learning-Resources/README.md

-### Model Parameter - Hyperparameter Tuning and Model Evaluation Metrics in Machine Learning
+### Model Performance - Hyperparameter Tuning and Error Metrics in Machine Learning

 After we are done building the model we now need to tune the hyperparameter to attain more good results.
 These hyperparameter are responsible for controlling the power of a machine learning algorithm.
 The below article will cover more about model parameters, hyperparameter tuning methods and also how to check the model performance using different error metrics.